alexzhauniarovich/ImageGalleryApp/Presentation/README.md

 # Presentation

+Representation of application Presentation layer.
-The presentation layer responsible for prepare the user interface and handle user events on it.
+The presentation layer responsible of preparation the user interface and handle user events on it.
+Depends by the Domain layer.